-This guide covers all the elements that make an email signature a successful marketing tool for your business.
+This guide covers all the elements needed to design an email signature to use as a successful marketing tool for your business

 Millions of emails are sent every day by businesses all around the world, communicating with each other.
 Most office workers will send at least a dozen emails per day to customers and people outside of their organisation.
 Having an email signature for your company is a perfect opportunity to up-sell your products or services and generally advertise your company.

-Email signatures are generally one of the last things a business will set up and optimize, because its not considered to be an important marketing tool.
-However, if you were to approach a marketing professional, a good email signature will be one of the first things they suggest you implement.
+Email signature design is generally one of the last things a business will set up and optimize, because its use as a powerful marketing tool is often overlooked.
+However, if you were to approach a marketing professional, good email signature design will be one of the first things they suggest you implement.
 This is because it is a cheap but effective solution to increase your up-sell and marketing of your company.

 Your email signature is important, so have a read through the below tips and examples on what to do, and what not to do.
 To implement all the of below tips, you can use our email signature generator or code the signature in HTML yourself.